liamaxelrod/HTML_CSS_javascript_Notes/README.md

 I learned that I can create a reusable prompt to generate templates the way I like.
 However, it’s important to remember that no prompt is ever perfect.
 AI is constantly evolving, and sometimes templates created from prompts may not work exactly as expected or may become outdated.
 A template prompt is a helpful tool, but don’t expect it to be flawless — it’s a guide, not a guarantee.

 Smart Workflow Tip:
 A new trick I learned is to use ChatGPT alongside GitHub as a source of truth for the project.
-By sharing the repo URL, ChatGPT can reference the file structure, file names, and contents directly.
+By sharing the repo URL, ChatGPT can reference the file structure, file names.
 Whenever I push updates, the latest version becomes the master copy.
-This makes asking questions, reorganizing folders, or requesting improvements faster and keeps context consistent across conversations.
-(Yet to be tested??)
+This makes asking questions, reorganizing folders, file names but, it can't read the content in repo so I still need to give it the code contents if I wanted to assist me.

 Structural Lessons